he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Usurp the Lunar Reins.md

 * **Flood** You create a pool of pure, clean water in the area, which coalesces from ambient moisture.
 This water must be created on a surface—not in air—and flows normally.
 * **Control** You tug on the moon to raise or lower the level of bodies of water in the area by 10 feet.
 If you control a portion of a larger body of water, the water then equalizes normally.
 * **Modulate** With a wave of your hand, you create or smooth ripples, making all bodies of water in the area either calm or turbulent.
 Making it calm turns difficult terrain or greater difficult terrain to calm water, and making it turbulent turns calm water into difficult terrain.
-* **Slow** By exercising your rightful control over all water, each creature with the water trait in the area must succeed at a Fortitude save against your class DC or be [[Slowed]] (or slowed 2 on a critical failure).
+* **Slow** By exercising your rightful control over all water, each creature with the water trait in the area must succeed at a Fortitude save against your class DC or be [[DATABASE/condition/Slowed|slowed 1]] (or slowed 2 on a critical failure).

 Flood and control are permanent and non-magical.
 Modulate and slow last until the end of your next turn, but you can Sustain the impulse to continue them.